P A M I P I C S

 Lecture at the Aphasia Conference (Zeist, The Netherlands) (c) Edwin Kooren (2024)

-• Hersenletselcafé in Revalidatiecentrum Revales (2025)
+• Hersenletselcafé in Revalidatiecentrum Revales (2025): workshop

-• webinar voor Sig VZW (2025)
+• Sig VZW (2025): webinar

-• NAH-congres in Congrescentrum Brugge (2024)
+• NAH-congres in Congrescentrum Brugge (2024): lecture

-• Afasieconferentie Congrescentrum Woudschouten (NDL) (2024)
+• Afasieconferentie Congrescentrum Woudschouten (NDL) (2024): lecture

-• 43ste VVL-congres in Kinepolis Gent (2025)
+• 43ste VVL-congres in Kinepolis Gent (2025): lecture

-I am also available for in-service training.
+I am available for in-service training.